ZcashFoundation/zcash-fpga/README.md

 Repo for Zcash FPGA projects code and documents.
 Architecture document is [here]().

-## apps

-This contains general apps used in generating data / interfacing with the FPGA

 ## aws

 This contains the top / project files for building on AWS (Amazon FPGA)